Skip to content

 • SETTLE_INDIVIDUAL: Includes only input/output hashes for individual inference.
 This is the most gas-efficient option, storing minimal data on-chain while still providing cryptographic proof of execution.
 Input hashes enable verification of which prompts were used, allowing you to verify the full prompt data against the hash when needed.

 • SETTLE_BATCH: Batch hashes for multiple inferences.
 Useful for applications that need to settle multiple inferences in a single transaction, reducing gas costs per inference.
-Like SETTLE_INDIVIDUAL, batch hashes provide cryptographic proof of prompt usage for all inferences in the batch, enabling verification of which prompts were used for each inference.
+Like SETTLE_INDIVIDUAL, batch hashes provide cryptographic proof of prompt usage for all inferences in the batch.

 • SETTLE_INDIVIDUAL_WITH_METADATA: Includes full model information, complete input and output data, and all inference metadata.
-This mode provides full visibility on block explorers and is particularly useful for:
+This mode provides full visibility on block explorers and is useful for publicly traceable and verifiable execution.

-TEE provides strong security guarantees with minimal performance impact, making it ideal for LLM inference.
-TEE nodes route LLM requests to third-party LLM APIs (like OpenAI, Anthropic, etc.) while providing cryptographic attestation that the inference was executed correctly.
+All LLM inference on OpenGradient uses TEE (Trusted Execution Environments) for verification.
+TEE nodes route LLM requests to third-party LLM APIs (like OpenAI, Anthropic, etc.) while providing hardware-attested cryptographic proof that the inference was executed correctly and that specific prompts were used.

 • LLM requests are routed through TEE nodes to third-party LLM providers